AlexIbby/playerScraping/table ui/Table_UI_Plan.md

 - Styling additions cover action button layout, detail card grid, chip styling, and hover feedback for destructive actions.
 - PapaParse CDN script now carries the verified SHA-384 hash so browsers with SRI enforcement load it correctly; the mismatch previously blocked parsing and raised `Papa is not defined`.
 - Header sanitiser strips the UTF-8 BOM emitted with the CSV so `name_full` resolves properly and filter options populate.
+- Validation pass hardens ADP handling (`N/A` placeholders, stable sort for missing values) and adds legacy `replaceChildren` fallbacks; see `table ui/QA_REPORT.md` for the checklist.

 ## File Overview (table ui/)
 ```